trollusk/FamilyFriendly/README.md

 * Gore, dismemberment and decapitation - there are already mods for this, such as "Dismember Me Not".
 * There is an upcoming major game patch (3.0) which will introduce Sorcery into the game.
 This will introduce more adult content such as human sacrifice.
   The mod currently does not address Sorcery changes in any way.
-* A less evil alternative method of recruiting thralls.
-Isle of Siptah has captive thralls who you can free from cages, but unfortunately Funcom has not made this system accessible in the Devkit.
-You can still recruit thralls by rescuing them if you play the Isle of Siptah DLC with this mod.